xseman/dotfiles/README.md

 - `v4l2-utils` — Userspace tools and conversion library for Video 4 Linux
 - `whois` — Client for the whois directory service
 - `lsof` — List open files
+- `zcat` — Expand and view a compressed file without uncompressing that file

 ### Suckless